deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyHeist/New_Input_System/Unity-2021-2022/README.md

 Unity you may be using it may be necessary to make sure such or both is enabled in project settings.

+Documentations NOTE: If there is any confusion with any documentation during setup in regards to "Input Actions", just note the following "Input Action Assets" found below:

+For player:

+Input Actions:

+Player Controls: PlayerControls (Input Action Asset)

+For vehicles:

+Input Actions:

+Car Controls: CarControls (Input Action Asset)

+Helicopter Controls: HelicopterControls (Input Action Asset)

 Vehicles Currently "Completed" & Included:
 ------------------------------------------